ramofabian/aws-bootcamp-cruddur-2023/journal/week1.md

 # Go to your to your docker directory where docker composer is placed
 cd <<your docker directory>>

-# Monitor de version immages
+# Monitor de version images
 snyk monitor

 # Scan your running container
 snyk test
 ```

-Find below the evidence of the scan perfomed snyk CLI:
+Find below the evidence of the scan performed snyk CLI:

 <p align="center"><img src="assets/week1/snyk_test.png" alt="accessibility text"></p>